By Kris Sayce, editor, Casey Daily Dispatch

 Remember how much things have changed over the past 20 years.
 How the things technology allows you to do today wouldn’t have seemed possible 20 years ago.

-Now take that thought and think how much things could change (for the better) in the next few months and years, as 5G networks result in data transfer speeds up to 100 times faster than 4G.
+Now take that and think how much things could change (for the better) in the next few months and years, as 5G networks result in data transfer speeds up to 100 times faster than 4G.

 It’s no wonder Dave is so excited about this tech.
 And perhaps more so, he’s excited about the investment opportunities.
 Make sure you check out how to access Dave’s research here.